kiwi0fruit/jats/README.md

 ### 11.5 Dominant-agnostic type names

 If non-standard dominant Khizhnyak functions are real then type names should be revised.
 The simplest way would be the return to axes without noting the dominant function.
 But this would require distinguishing from MBTI names and in particular fixing JP-switch ambiguity.
 So I suggest to append new YO dynamic-nondynamic axis notation so that INTJO could not be mistaken with INTJ.
 INTJO would have JIO Gulenko's Temperament (balanced-stable) be rational and introverted and have a static dominant function.
-But INTJ has dominant Ni that is a dynamic function.
+But INTJ has dominant Ni. that is a dynamic function.

 |               |     **PEO**      |    |     **JIO**      |    |     **PIY**      |    |     **JEY**      |    |
 |:------------- |:----------------:| -- |:----------------:| -- |:----------------:| -- |:----------------:| -- |